 Lu Bin 陆斌

 LU Bin, born in Beijing in 1961, graduated from the Craft Art Department of Nanjing University of the Arts (NUA) in 1988.
-Professor in the Design School of NUA.
-IAC member.
+He is Professor in the Design School of NUA and a member of IAC (International Academy of Ceramics).

 “LU Bin’s sculptural strategy is to ask questions as it is to offer answers or connections.
 His work is the result of finding.
 Clearly, it is an exceptional example of making as intelligence.
 Artists make things to understand, to analyze, to study, to discover.
 LU Bin’s ceramic sculptures are manifestations of his keen ability to intuit a reflection of the moment – the Chinese moment, the Chinese now.
 LU Bin’s work probes.
 It structures uncertainty.
 His work charts seemingly different courses but at its center LU Bin’s sculpture is all a dissertation on the ancient context of mankind, as gravity, as earth, landscape, architecture – as time honored place, With fired clay as his foil, he introduces us to elements of life in the present…